gaorkl/simple-playgrounds/CONTRIBUTING.md

 ## Development Dependencies

-To install all necessary development dependencies, create a feature branch and run this command in your terminal from inside the top level of the arcade directory:
+To install all necessary development dependencies, create a feature branch and run this command in your terminal from inside the top level of the simple-playgrounds project directory:

 ```bash
 pip install -e '.[dev]'